koh-jx/GEQ19C/README.md

  ```
  updater = Updater(token = TOKEN, use_context = True)
  ```
+ Create 2 new channels: 1 for the Administrative Logs, and the other for the bot to send the posts to.
+Get the Channel IDs (From the web URL) and paste it into the fields in globals.py.

+ Start GEQbot.py and click /start on the bot to start interacting with the bot.

 ## Possible Future Features
 Automatically creates a Telegram Channel via a Command?